bugragulculer/image-labeler/README.md

 ## Description

-This project is a web-based application for creating and editing images using various drawing tools.
+Image Labeler is a web-based application for creating and editing images using various drawing tools.
 It allows users to upload a background image, draw on top of it, add labels, and export the edited image.

 ## Features